fvdnabee/gpx_pruning/README.md

 # gpx_pruning

-Two scripts for
+Scripts for:
-i) converting tcx files into gpx files using gpsbabel (bash) ii) Pruning a set of GPX files using gpxpy (python)
+1. Converting tcx files into gpx files using gpsbabel (bash)
+2. Pruning a set of GPX files using gpxpy (python)